AsalBarak/advanced_fMRI_course/OnlineResources.md

 #### Design efficiency (   ???   )
 If you need a reminder about what [design efficiency](http://imaging.mrc-cbu.cam.ac.uk/imaging/DesignEfficiency) is.

+Jeanette Mumford has a good [video series](https://www.youtube.com/playlist?list=PLB2iAtgpI4YEnBdb_jDGmMcdGoIBwhCCY) about design efficiency and another [standalone one](https://neurohackademy.org/course/efficiency-and-design-optimization-for-fmri/) from Neurohackademy 2016.

 When you want to optimize it you have few options:
-* you can compute the efficiency by hand and tweaking your design [to see what options work best](http://imaging.mrc-cbu.cam.ac.uk/imaging/DesignEfficiency)
+* you can compute the efficiency by hand and tweaking your design [to see what options work best](http://imaging.mrc-cbu.cam.ac.uk/imaging/DesignEfficiency).
+There is a function available [Rik Henson's](https://github.com/MRC-CBU/riksneurotools) repo to help you do that.
 * but there are also more systematic ways to optimize your protocol: see [here](http://surfer.nmr.mgh.harvard.edu/optseq/), [here](http://psych.colorado.edu/~tor/Software/genetic_algorithms.html) or [there](http://www.cabiatl.com/CABI/resources/fmrisim/)
+* the  latest tool for design efficiency calculation is the website [neuropowertools](http://www.neuropowertools.org/).
+It actually offers options to run both your design efficiency optimization and your power analysis.
+They also have their respective python packages.

 #### Power
 > In order to investigate whether an effect exists, one should design an experiment that has a reasonable chance of detecting it.
 I take this insight as common sense.
 In statistical language, an experiment should have sufficient statistical power.